rsalmei/clearly/README.md

 ## Features

 `clearly` enables you to:
-- Be informed of any and all tasks running, failing or just being enqueued, both in real time and persisted;
+- Be informed of any and all tasks running, failing or just being enqueued, both in real time and stored;
     - if you enable `task_send_sent_event` in your code, you can track tasks even before they get into a worker!
 - Be informed of workers availability, knowing immediately if any goes down or up;
-- Filter tasks any way you want by several fields, both in real time and persisted;
+- Filter tasks any way you want by several fields, both in real time and stored;
 - Debug the actual parameters the tasks were called with, and analyze their outcome, such as success results or failure tracebacks and retries;
 - _Clearly_ see all types and representations of these parameters/outcomes with an advanced formatting system and syntax highlighting;
 - Analyze metrics of your system.